mttwhlly/hyde/louie/_posts/2002-04-02-artscalendar-dot-com.md

 ![Glamour shot](http://mttwhlly.github.io/louie/assets/images/fruio-before.png)
 </div>

 ¶ I evaluated the user experience of each page, taking note especially of pain points in user journeys.
-I spoke with several users to get more insight into problems I may overlook.
+I spoke with several users to get more insight into problems I may have overlooked.
 The notes were consolidated into a report (the report was created using Matt D. Smith's [AIUX](https://rwd.aiux.co/) method which I cannot recommend highly enough if you're into UX design) that I presented along with existing & revised sitemaps & low fidelity wireframes based on these findings.
-The objective at this stage was to take a high level view & begin setting a solid architectural structure in place that would get things in good place for all future discussions on form & function that would best accomplish the goals of the site.
+The objective at this stage was to take a high level view & begin setting a solid architectural structure in place.
+This would set the foundation for all future discussions on form & function that would best accomplish the goals of the site.
 We had numerous meetings to refine this broad vision & to condense it down into what we felt comfortable was all we needed initially to deliver a great experience to our audience.

 ### ORGANIZING & PLANNING

 #### Sitemapping & User Flows

 ¶ Creating user profiles, sitemaps & flows that would help them get from their point A to point B in as delightful of a way as possible is one of my favorite parts of the job.
-A lot of consideration was also taken at this stage to research the national & international market for others providing similar services we were looking to find what they were doing well & what we might be able to improve upon with our project.
+A lot of consideration was also taken at this stage to research the national & international market for others providing similar services.
+We looked to find what was done well and on what we could improve through our project.
 Many meetings, revisions & thoughtful discussions were had at this stage.

 <small>Optimized sitemap</small>
 <div class="column green" markdown="1">